 The potential for growth is substantial.
 With a merger, many businesses nearly double or triple their customer base, grow 1x to 2x in size, enter new markets or speed capability development.
 However, the problems with mergers and acquisitions are two: high upfront cost and risk of failed integration.

-All levers of inorganic growth are complex, as each brings about its unique set of challenges.
+All levers of external growth are complex, as each brings about its unique set of challenges.

 THE FOUNDATIONS OF GROWTH STRATEGY

-Organic growth and inorganic growth are suited to particular situations and raise distinct concerns.
+Organic growth and external growth are suited to particular situations and raise distinct concerns.

 For a confidential discussion of the growth strategy for your company, contact us directly.